getify/Functional-Light-JS/apA.md

 Transducing primarily improves performance, which is especially obvious if used on a lazy sequence (async observable).

 But more broadly, transducing is how we express a more declarative composition of functions that would otherwise not be directly composable.
 The result, if used appropriately as with all other techniques in this book, is clearer, more readable code!
-A single `reduce(..)` call with a transducer is easier to reason about than tracking multiple `reduce(..)` calls.
+A single `reduce(..)` call with a transducer is easier to reason about than tracing through multiple `reduce(..)` calls.